jhamlet/sake-node/README.md

 Saké has the following features:

 1. Sakefiles (Saké’s version of Rakefiles) are completely defined in standard JavaScript (or CoffeeScript, for those who want an even more Rake-like feel).
-2. Users can specify tasks with prerequisites.
-3. Flexible FileLists that act like arrays but know about manipulating file names and paths.
+2. Flexible FileLists that act like arrays but know about manipulating file names and paths.
-4. Standard `clean` and `clobber` tasks
+3. Standard `clean` and `clobber` tasks
-5. Handling of Asynchronous tasks.
+4. Handling of *Synchronous* and *Asynchronous* tasks.
-6. Many utility methods for handling common build tasks (rm, rm\_rf, mkdir, mkdir\_p, sh, cat, etc...)
+5. Many utility methods for handling common build tasks (rm, rm\_rf, mkdir, mkdir\_p, sh, cat, etc...)
-7.  **Stitch** a set of utility methods that help build packages of JavaScript, CSS, HTML, etc...
+6.  **Stitch** a set of utility methods that help build packages of JavaScript, CSS, HTML, etc...

 Installation